jessherlitz/jessampaio/README.md

 For the past year, I've been learning SQL, Python, Django, Javascript, Typescript, Node, RESTful APIs, React, Redux, Jest, Webpack, HTML, CSS, Bootstrap, SASS, Git and Docker.

-Programming languages I'd like to learn in the future: C++, Go, Rust.
+Programming languages I'd like to explore in the future: C++, Go, Rust.

 On my spare time I'm either working out, watching people play video games online, exploring new restaurants in the city or studying Math.